-If you are in need of emergency assistance and are not eligible for other government programs, please complete the Student Emergency Fund In-Take Form available to graduate and undergraduate students to receive funding for essential expenses that may have arisen as a result of COVID-19.
+Information about the Carleton Student Emergency Fund which is available to graduate and undergraduate students to receive funding for essential expenses that may have arisen as a result of COVID-19.

 For access to local supports in your area, call 2-1-1 or contact your local municipal office.